Progressives vent frustration as debt limit bill nears final vote

 Two weeks ago, progressive lawmakers sent a letter to Biden asking him to use his constitutional authority to get around a divided Congress, a move that was embraced by activists and allies but dismissed by other Democrats who said it would take too long to examine under an already ticking clock.

-Indeed, Sen. Bernie Sanders (I-Vt.) urged Biden to do the former in a statement Wednesday in which he announced he would be voting against the deal.
+Indeed, Sen. Bernie Sanders (I-Vt.) urged Biden to use the 14th Amendment in a statement Wednesday in which he announced he would be voting against the deal.
 He was the first senator who caucuses with the Democrats to take that stance.

 “The fact of the matter is that this bill is totally unnecessary,” Sanders said.
 “The President has the authority and the ability to eliminate the debt ceiling today by invoking the 14th Amendment.
 I look forward to the day when he exercises this authority and puts an end, once and for all, to the outrageous actions of the extreme right-wing to hold our entire economy hostage in order to get what they want.”